Why do this problem?

 area, (even if the word "area" itself is not used).

-You could use the interactivity on an interactive whiteboard to introduce the shapes in the problem or simply show the class the shapes cut out from this sheet
+You could introduce the shapes in the problem using this sheet

 Once you feel that most learners have made progress and understand the problem well (this does not necessarily mean that they have found a 'final' solution), give out this Word document